RagnarB83/ash-documentation/docs/QM-MM-protein.rst

 ######################################################

 Assuming the QM/MM single-point energy test went well, then everything should be ready for running a QM/MM geometry optimization.
 A geometry optimization is the most common job to run for QM/MM modelling of proteins.
 Note that typically we only optimize a small part of the system in QM/MM (this active region is commonly ~1000 atoms).
-The list of active atoms is defined similarly to the qmatoms list (see above) but as the actatoms list is typically long it is usually more convenient to create this list via a script.
-Note that the QM atoms are almost part of the actatoms list.
+The list of active atoms is defined similarly to the qmatoms list (see above) but as the actatoms list is typically long it is usually more convenient to create this list via a script (e.g. actregiondefine.py).

 actregiondefine.py: